 Changes in weight over time

 Each patient will have gained weight differently.
-Understanding how and why their weight has changed can provide insight into their weight gain triggers.7
+Understanding how and why their weight has changed can provide insight into their weight gain triggers.13

 Factors in weight changes

-This discussion involves eliciting your patient's perceptions of causes as well as connecting any past medical causes to changes in weight.7
+This discussion involves eliciting your patient's perceptions of causes as well as connecting any past medical causes to changes in weight.13

 Descriptions of past weight loss efforts

-Discuss and understand your patient's past efforts with weight loss, including specific programs or plans, duration, and results.7
+Discuss and understand your patient's past efforts with weight loss, including specific programs or plans, duration, and results.13

 Current habits

-A discussion about your patient's current eating and activity habits and how they might feel about changing their current habits.8
+A discussion about your patient's current eating and activity habits and how they might feel about changing their current habits.14

 There are several things you can do, such as working with your patients to help them set lifestyle goals.
 To begin the process, here are some questions to consider asking:

-When discussing treatment for weight management with your patients, incorporating healthy eating and activity habits should be included along with other options available, such as medication and/or surgery.1 Patients who have struggled with excess weight may take some time to adopt new healthy habits.
+When discussing treatment for weight management with your patients, incorporating medical nutrition therapy and physical activity should be included along with other options available, such as medication and/or surgery.2 Patients who have struggled with excess weight may take some time to adopt new healthy habits.
 As you approach the topic of healthy eating and physical activity with your patients, focus on achievable steps that patients can take toward sustainable lifestyle changes.

 By recording the situations and feelings in which people living with obesity make decisions about food, you and your patients may be able to identify areas for change.
 Patients can bring their journal to each appointment to discuss general patterns.
 Healthcare professionals are encouraged to provide positive feedback and celebrate any progress made with the patient’s lifestyle changes.

-Research indicates that patients with excess weight feel stigmatized in many areas of their life, including healthcare settings.1,2 The language you use and your environment are two key components to successful weight management.
-To promote successful interactions with your patients, it is important to consider the following:2,5
+Research indicates that patients with excess weight feel stigmatized in many areas of their life, including healthcare settings.3,16 The language you use and your environment are two key components to successful weight management.
+To promote successful interactions with your patients, it is important to consider the following:3,17